Lytham St Annes: History

 The land of St Annes was leased from the Clifton estate for 999 years, although the lease still gave the Cliftons the right to kill game on the land for this period.
 Building rapidly commenced with the St Anne's Hotel (built in 1875, since demolished), the Hydro Terrace, which later became St Annes Square, and the railway station being among the first buildings.
 A separate company was formed to finance the construction of the pier, which was opened on 15 June 1885.
 At that time the main channel of the River Ribble ran by the end of the pier, and boats would bring people in from Lytham and Southport.
-The Ribble Navigation Act of 1883, which came into force in 1889, was intended to stabilise the often silted River Ribble to allow a steady trade into Preston docks.
+The Ribble Navigation and Preston Dock Act 1883 (46 & 47 Vict. c. cxv), which came into force in 1889, was intended to stabilise the often silted River Ribble to allow a steady trade into Preston docks.
 However, this work moved the main channel much further out and left St Annes Pier on flat sandbanks, where no ships could dock.
 In June 1910 the Floral Hall was opened at the end of the pier.
 It was a popular attraction and stars including Gracie Fields, Leslie Henson and Claude Hulbert performed there.
 Lytham and St Annes were consolidated in 1922.
 In 1974, a major fire seriously damaged the hall; it was restored to some extent, but ended up being used as a skatepark (skateboards) before another fire in July 1982 destroyed it.
 About half of the pier was then demolished to make the beach safe to use.

 The Lytham St Annes Civic Society operates a local blue plaque scheme.
 These commemorate historic buildings and residents, including Sir John Alcock and George Formby.

 The 2012 Olympic torch relay passed through St Annes, Fairhaven and Lytham before continuing onto nearby Warton and Freckleton.